17.24 % inflation rate shows marginal reduction in hardship – economist - Nigeria Today

 It is the third consecutive month of decline in the headline CPI rate.

-The post 17.24 % inflation rate shows marginal reduction in hardship – economist appeared first on Vanguard News.
+The post 17.24 % inflation rate shows marginal reduction in hardship – economist appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share